KKubesh/multipotentialife/README.md

 ## Change Log for 30 day challenge
 #### Saturday Nov 9th, 2019
 - Fixed commit issues with incorrect accounts commiting to my files
+- Adjusted the styling.
+- Add in an icon and started layering.

 #### Friday, Nov 8th, 2019
 - Updated the project on my own personal computer.